 What if I forget to declare an additional driver but would like to after I renew?

 No problem!
 Your broker can add drivers at any time, for no extra transactional fee (additional policy premiums may apply).

 What should I do first?

 Call your AllWest Insurance broker, or stop by one of our offices!
 We stay on top of all the ICBC auto insurance rule, changes, and would be happy to help you make sure you have the coverage you need.

-While these changes are taking place in the fall of 2019, understanding the impact now will help you make informed decisions about your vehicle use and who is driving it.
+While these changes are taking place in the fall of 2019, understanding the impact now will help you make informed decisions about your vehicle use and who’s driving.